 The Choosy Chick

 Finding a shop like this is so refreshing.
 Why!?
 Well, believe it or not, under the Federal Food, Drug and Cosmetic Act, cosmetic products and ingredients do not require FDA approval before they go to market.
-The law also says that products commonly referred to as “personal care products” are also considered cosmetics including moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup, shampoos, perms, hair colors. some toothpastes and deodorants.
+The law also says that products commonly referred to as “personal care products” are also considered cosmetics including moisturizers, perfumes, lipsticks, fingernail polishes, eye, and facial makeup, shampoos, perms, hair colors, some kinds of toothpaste, and deodorants.

 Point being there are toxins in most all conventional personal care items and makeup and to save yourself from going crazy, it’s nice to have a place to come to where you can shop with confidence knowing all items have been vetted for your safety.

 Okay so once and a while Margot will send me some goodies to try and it’s always a good day when a package from The Choosy Chick arrives.
 This time it came chalk full of Inika goodies.

 Okay so before we get on with the show, I just wanted to mention one more thing.
 Often we hear the term “organic makeup” or “organic mascara” or organic whatever when it comes to makeup and skincare.

 The FDA also does not regulate the term “organic’ as it applies to cosmetics, body care or personal care (surprise…surprise..).
 However the USDA DOES regulate the term “organic” as it applies to agricultural products through its National Organic Program (NOP).
 What this means is that if a cosmetic or body care product contains agricultural ingredients and can meet the USDA/NOP organic production, handling, processing and labeling standards it may be certified organic under NOP regs.